 Online Gatherings / Talks

-Please note: the new schedule for our gatherings will be the second Friday of each month.
+Please note: our gatherings are scheduled for the second Friday of each month.
 Sign up for our mailing list to be notified.

 Moving Forward After the Election